 The Tesla Model X is huge inside and can be specified with one of three different seating configurations

 |Length||Width||Height||Boot volume (seats down)|

 Being designed from the ground up as a pure-electric SUV means the shape of the Tesla Model X isn’t dictated by having to accommodate a petrol or diesel engine.
-Although its outline has a bonnet, there’s nothing under it except a few service points and some storage space.
+Although its outline has a bonnet, there’s nothing under it except from a few service points and some storage space.
 In fact, between an unrivalled range of interior seating layouts and that extra storage space, the Model X is an extremely practical family car.